Rio Rancho Campus

 - Quiet study space

-- Office space, including meeting areas for community groups
+- Office space, including meeting areas for community groups to rent

 Health Careers Academy

-College of Nursing Programs
+College of Nursing Program

 Become a Medical Assistant

 Students interested in becoming a medical assistant can take classes to earn a certificate through the UNM HSC Office for Community Health and Central New Mexico Community College (CNM) program.
 Courses are held at the UNM HS Rio Rancho campus and you can sign up through CNM.

 Medical assistants are charged with administrative and clinical duties in a variety of health care settings.
 The 36-hour certificate of completion program helps students to gain the knowledge, skills and professional training required for the entry-level positions.